 We fully agree with the Committee's assessment that, given the vocational nature of our programmes, the primary focus should be on professional development and communication with industry rather than traditional academic research.
-At MIEEK Nicosia, we place great emphasis on ensuring that our teaching staff remain closely connected with current industry practices and trends, as this enables them to deliver relevant and up-to-date education that meets the needs of our students and the labour market.
+At the Paphos MIEEK Branch, we place great emphasis on ensuring that our teaching staff remain closely connected with current

 Vocational education requires a dynamic approach to teaching, one that is closely aligned with industry standards.
 We acknowledge that staff members must regularly update their skills and knowledge to keep pace with developments in their respective fields.
-We will continue to encourage our faculty to engage in professional development activities, including industry-specific training and the exchange of best practices through initiatives such as Erasmus+ mobility programmes.
-We are committed to ensuring that these opportunities are available to all staff and that participation in CPD programmes remains a priority for the continued quality of our education.
+We will continue to encourage our faculty to engage in professional development activities, including industry-specific training and the exchange of best practices through initiatives such as Erasmus+mobility programmes.
+We are committed to ensuring that these opportunities are available to all staff and that participation in CPD programmes remains a priority for the ongoing quality of our education.